freginold/fontSwitcher/README.md

 # fontSwitcher
-Dynamically add Google web fonts and apply them on the fly.
+Dynamically add [Google Fonts](https://www.google.com/fonts) and [Adobe Edge Web Fonts](https://edgewebfonts.adobe.com/index) and apply them on the fly.
 Create or add font stacks with a single line of JavaScript.

 ### Usage:
 To use fontSwitcher, include this line between your `<head>` and `</head>` tags, or at the end of your `<body>` tag: